Statutory Sick Pay (SSP) - terms

 • The employee isn’t eligible for SSP

-• The employee sn’t able to return to work once their 28 week entitlement to SSP is complete
+• The employee isn't able to return to work once their 28 week entitlement to SSP is complete

-For more information about ESA, please visit Employment and Support Allowance (opens in new tab)
+For more information about ESA, visit Employment and Support Allowance

 You can complete form SSP1 online and print it.